doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 .. warning::

-    If you need to perform multiple merges of documents that share certain subparts of their object-graphs and cascade merge, then you have to call ``DocumentManager#clear()`` between the successive calls to ``DocumentManager#merge()``.
-Otherwise you might end up with multiple copies of the "same" object in the database, however with different ids.
+    If you need to perform multiple merges of documents that share certain subparts of their object-graphs and cascade merge, then you have to call ``DocumentManager::clear()`` between the successive calls to ``DocumentManager::merge()``.
+Otherwise you might end up with multiple copies of the "same" object in the repository, however with different ids, or a duplicate id conflict - depending on how you generate ids.

 .. note::